 During one song, Happiness, the children list the things that make them happy (i.e. “Happiness is finding a pencil, pizza with sausage, telling the time / Happiness is learning to whistle, tying your shoe for the very first time").
 Christians know that true happiness can only by found in God, but this particular song is innocent, I believe.

 You're a Good Man, Charlie Brown has upbeat, jumpy music.
 While not a musical epic like Les Mierables or The Phantom of the Opera, it is a nice, family-friendly musical.
 It is kind of like a Peanuts version of The Music Man.
-Unfortunately, the cartoon version of the musical does not include the song My New Philosophy, which is a fun one, but it did include the nice song Happiness
+Unfortunately, the cartoon version of the musical does not include the song My New Philosophy, which is a fun one, but it did include the nice song Happiness.

 This was definitely geared for children, but the entire family can enjoy it.
 The songs are catchy, much like (as I said earlier) those in The Music Man.
 You're a Good Man, Charlie Brown is a great family movie.